 Keto Chocolate Chips

 - Keto friendly and Sugar Free Chocolate Chips– Use either Stevia Sweetened Chips or 100% Bakers Chocolate, chopped finely.

-You can freeze keto vegan macaroons, by wrapping them in parchment paper and placing them in the freezer.
+- To Freeze: You can freeze keto vegan macaroons, by wrapping them in parchment paper and placing them in the freezer.
 They can be kept frozen for up to 6 months.